tournasdim/Laravel4-getgravatar/readme.md

 #### The "Gravar" Class accepts three optional parameters .
 * ***$size  :*** Expresed in pixels , if defined then it will overwrite the value defined into the configuration file .
 * ***$randomize :*** This feature is enabled by default ,the Class will randomly select a name from a Pool of accepted names ('mm' , 'identicon' , 'monsterid' , 'wavatar' , 'retro') .
 If the email send to Gravatar's server is not recognized then this specified Avatar will be returned instead .
-By setting this option to the value of ***"false"*** , the value specified into the configuration file ('defGrav') will be used as parameter .
+By setting the value of this option to ***"false"*** , random is turned off , and the value of `defGrav` will be used as parameter (a predefined fallback avatar) .
 * ***$email :*** Default is set to null .
 Logged-in user's email is resolved by using the current Auth's adaptor Interface .
 Which adapter is currently used by the application is defined into a key ("authAdapter") of the configuration file  .
 By specifying an email , we actualy force the Class to use this as value into the query string .
 This feature is handy for non registered users , we will use their specified email (on comment sections) to build our query string .
-* Another important configuration option is made directly into the configuration file  ***"app/config/packages/tournasdim/getgravatar/config.php"*** (supposed that step 3 of the installation process was applied ).
+* Another important configuration option is made directly into the configuration file  ***"app/config/packages/tournasdim/getgravatar/config.php"*** (supposed that step 4 of the installation process was applied ) .
 If you'd prefer to use your own default fallback-image (perhaps your logo , a funny face , whatever), then you can easily do so by supplying a custom URL to an image .
 Just set your prefered Url into the ***"customGravUrl"*** variable of this package's configuration file .
 If the email send to Gravatar's server is not recognized , an image from the  custom Url will be returned instead .
 Keep in mind though that the ***"size"*** attribute isn't active anymore because Gravatar's server won't crop our custom image (make sure you have uploaded the right size for the custom fallback image) .

 ### Practical examples :
 #### Calling an Avatar from a Route